zmhall13/Disco_Bot/Setup/How to Install ROS on Ubuntu.md

-# Istallation of ROS on Ubuntu:
+# Installation of ROS on Ubuntu:

 1.)
 The sources list needs to be set up so Ubuntu will accept software from `packages.ros.org`: